bkesterbyld/maroon-potato/src/pages/faq.md

           With Above's approach, you can architect standard, edge, parallel and in-memory processing in the right ratios for your use case, goals and budget.
-      - title: How much does this cost?
-        subtitle: ''
-        title_align: left
-        content: >
-          The service will offer a generous free plan that should be able to support small projects forever.
-We anticipate that graduating from that will be a double-digit spend per month.

-          Our goal is to provide a stable and predictable base prices as a core with consumption based pricing as an *option*.
-Like all developers, we're tired of surprise computing bills or forgetting we had something running.
-We're as confused as anybody by the myriad pricing schemes from the big cloud providers.
-We'll go out of our way to remind you that you have something running at Above.
-        content_align: left
-        actions: []
-        actions_align: left
-        actions_width: auto
-        image_position: top
-        image_width: fifty
-        image_align: left
-        image_has_padding: false
-        type: grid_item
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium